 Computing a LTAS with the Public API [1]#

-As always in the Public API, the first step is to build the dataset.
+As always in the Public API, the first step is to build the project.

 from pathlib import Path